-The recoverable amount of the goodwill CGU and intangibles related to licences is the higher of the fair value less costs of disposal and its value in use.
-The recoverable amounts were based on a fair value less costs of disposal method using discounted cash flow models.
-Significant assumptions used in the discounted cash flow models included revenue growth rates, future operating costs and discount rates.
+The recoverable amount of the goodwill CGU and intangible assets related to licences is the higher of fair value less costs of disposal and value and use.
+The recoverable amounts of the licences were based on a fair value less costs of disposal method using discounted cash flow models.
+Significant assumptions used in the discounted cash flow models included revenue growth rates, future operating costs and discount rates and in addition, for Treosulfan, the probability of a successful resubmission of a New Drug Application (NDA) to the FDA reasonableness of the discount rates applied by management.